SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     **Notification**
     ---------------------------------------------------------------------------------------------------------------------
-    Subscribe                          Subscribe a URL to receive notifications sent to one topic Unsubscribe                        Unsubscribe a URL from the list of receiver for one topic Confirm                            Confirm that the URL used during the subscription is valid Publish	                           Notify of a new event all systems that subscribed to this topic
+    Subscribe                          Subscribe a URL to receive notifications sent to one topic List Subscription                  Get the list of all the subscriptions registered in the server Unsubscribe                        Unsubscribe a URL from the list of receiver for one topic Confirm                            Confirm that the URL used during the subscription is valid Create Topic                       Create a new topic
+    List Topics                        List all the existing topics Delete Topic                       Delete a topic
+    Publish                            Notify of a new event all systems that subscribed to this topic
     --------------------------------- -----------------------------------------------------------------------------------
     **Data Access**
     ---------------------------------------------------------------------------------------------------------------------